 To gain some more context, you can compare Aviva's total ESG risk score against those of similar companies.

-Environmental score: 4.45/100
+Aviva's environmental score: 4.45/100

 Aviva's environmental score of 4.45 puts it squarely in the 5th percentile of companies rated in the same sector.
 This could suggest that Aviva is a leader in its sector terms of its environmental impact, and exposed to a lower level of risk.

-Social score: 14.07/100
+Aviva's social score: 14.07/100